 GS: After seven months of bulls#!t negotiations with GT lawyers, where they tried to win deal points by taking us to the verge of bankruptcy, we finally got our funding in January 1998.
 It was then ten months of flat out development carnage and sleeping bags in the office.
 Everyone that worked on the game gave their lives to it for those ten months.

 GS: We showed our work in progress at E3 1998 and PC PowerPlay put Powerslide on their cover and awarded it one of the three best games at the event.
 IGN also awarded us Racing Game of the Year.
 How cool is that, given it was the first game anyone in the studio had made?

-How did things at the studio change after Powerslide's release in 1998?
+How did the studio change after Powerslide's release?

 GS: There were plenty of people that wanted to put weapons in Powerslide.
 GT was so pleased with our work on the game that they agreed to fund a car combat/first person shooter title with an AU$8 million budget.
 However, at this time things started to get rocky for them, and they never greenlit the project.
 So we blew a lot of our profit from Powerslide on pre-production for this title.
 When GT pulled out, we had no deals in the works and were facing bankruptcy.
 It's a long story, but the short of it is that our staff agreed to work for $200 a week while we developed our next two titles, Dirt Track Racing and Leadfoot, until we got a publishing deal for them.
 In return, they got 40 per cent of the advance and royalties from these games.
 Dirt Track Racing was a big hit, so we were back in business.